moukail/docker-reverse-proxy/Readme.md

 sudo nano /etc/hosts
 ```

-In Windows go to C:/system32/drivers/hosts
+In Windows go to C:/system32/drivers/hosts and open it with notepad++

 Then add your local domains
 ````